 As a socially responsible corporation, KBE is dedicated to being a force which brings positive impacts to the local communities it operates in.
 Giving back to the society that has supported the growth of KBE is at the core of our values.
-KBE contributes and reaches out to the society through corporate social responsibility ("CSR") initiatives, which includes corporate philanthropy, volunteerism, environment and corporate sponsorship.
+KBE contributes and reaches out to the society through corporate social responsibility (\CSR") initiatives, which includes corporate philanthropy, volunteerism, environment and corporate sponsorship.
 During the year, our employees have been actively involved in food distribution to needy families.

 At our Group, we understand the importance of collaboration and knowledge sharing within our industry.
 We are proud to participate in local industry associations as part of our efforts to further value creation and sustainability.
 By joining industry associations as a member, we are able to use the knowledge and resources gained to continuously improve our business operations.
 We believe that this commitment will enable us to stay ahead of the competition and better serve our clients.
-The Koh Brothers Group companies are members of the following associations:
+The Koh Brothers Eco Group companies are members of various professional associations including Singapore Contractors Association, Tunnelling & Underground Construction Society Singapore and Singapore Water Association.